MASTER OF SCIENCE IN AEROSPACE ENGINEERING

 There will be an informative briefing session conducted for all students to equip them with the necessary knowledge regarding internship and thesis guidelines of TUM Asia.
 This briefing will be held during the first or second semester of your studies at TUM Asia.

-The actual tuition fees will be split and paid in two portions – a portion in Singapore Dollars, another portion in Euro.
-You will be informed of the exact breakdown of the fees into Singapore Dollar and Euro, after you have been accepted into the programme.
+From AY2018/19 onwards, the tuition fees will be paid in Singapore Dollars only.
 The tuition fees are to be paid in four instalments as indicated in the table below.

 |Registration Fee||1st Instalment||2nd Instalment||3rd Instalment||Total*|